-Some estimates in the scientific literature put the remaining feral stock at about 2% of pre-Varroa levels.
+Some estimates in the scientific literature put the remaining feral stock at about 2% of pre-varroa levels.
 Other accounts say the number is zero, and any seemingly feral colonies simply escaped from managed hives within the last two years and will not survive.

-One of you wrote that it wouldn’t be necessary for bees to swarm to transmit diseases to the wild stock because it would happen naturally as populations of bees mix together.
+One of you wrote that it wouldn’t be necessary for bees to swarm to transmit diseases to the wild stock.
+You point out that the spread would happen naturally as populations of bees mix together.
 That is also true.
 In my post yesterday, I was not suggesting we could protect wild populations by keeping our bees from swarming.
 Not, at all.
 My objection was to the idea that we are somehow helping populations of “all bees” by letting our swarms go.

 Besides, if “helping the bees” were that simple, we could all let our swarms go this summer and the whole bee crisis would be over in one season.

-Several of you wrote that if we let managed swarms escape, the principle of “survival of the fittest” would take over and before long these colonies would morph into Varroa-resistant, disease-resistant stock.
+Several of you wrote that if we let managed swarms escape, the principle of “survival of the fittest” would take over and before long these colonies would morph into varroa-resistant, disease-resistant stock.
 That would be great.
 That is what we all want.
 But so far, it hasn’t happened.
 Many of the feral colonies that have been used as “survivor stock” have not persisted under managed conditions—a situation that suggests environmental factors, rather than genetic ones, kept them alive in the wild.

 The honey bee genome is a flaky thing.
 Whereas almost all insects evolve tremendously fast—think mosquitoes and cockroaches—honey bees do not.
 They do not have the wide array of genes for detoxification and disease resistance that other organisms have.
 A creature cannot evolve if the genes don’t exist, and this seems to be particularly troublesome in honey bees.

 The theory is that these genes, if they ever existed, were lost as the honey bee became a communal animal.
-In honey bees, disease resistance is a colony function where individuals sacrifice themselves if they become ill, and where cleanliness—including the removal of parasites, dead bodies, sick bees, imperfect bees, pathogens, mold and mildew—is practiced relentlessly.
+In honey bees, disease resistance is a colony function where individuals sacrifice themselves if they become ill, and where cleanliness—including the removal of parasites, dead bodies, sick bees, imperfect bees, pathogens, mold, and mildew—is practiced relentlessly.

-Breeders who are trying to raise Varroa-resistant stock are concentrating on these hygienic behaviors, rather than simple genetic resistance, which is so rare in honey bees.
-Although there has been some notable success in producing Varroa-resistant strains, the resistance essentially disappears when these special bees are bred back into the general population.
+Breeders who are trying to raise varroa-resistant stock are concentrating on these hygienic behaviors, rather than simple genetic resistance, which is so rare in honey bees.
+Although there has been some notable success in producing varroa-resistant strains, the resistance essentially disappears when these special bees are bred back into the general population.

-Now, 26 years after the introduction of Varroa, we still don’t have a viable solution to the problem.
-It would take an extraordinary genetic mutation to suddenly provide resistance to Varroa—or at least to the viruses it carries.
+Now, 26 years after the introduction of varroa, we still don’t have a viable solution to the problem.
+It would take an extraordinary genetic mutation to suddenly provide resistance to varroa—or at least to the viruses it carries.
 Extreme mutations are rare in any species, but in a social organism where only a few individuals pass on their genes (the queen and a few drones), it is even less likely to happen.